bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 fees for payments received from peers.
 This helps nodes manage liquidity, such as charging higher fees for inbound payments from poorly managed nodes and lower fees for reliable nodes.
-Inbound fees are backward-compatible, initially set negative (e.g., discounts) to work with older nodes.
+Inbound fees are backward-compatible, initially set to negative (e.g., discounts) to work with older nodes.
 Although proposed years ago, other LN implementations have resisted the feature, citing design concerns and compatibility issues.
 The feature saw continued development in LND throughout the